Nvdimitrova/SKILLO_16_TAF/README.md

 - [Click here to visit the platform](http://training.skillo-bg.com:4300/posts/all)

 ### Test Activities Performed with Selenium 4.25 and TestNG 10 (Java Unit Framework):
-#### Test cases overview:

-- **Registration Feature**
+**Registration Feature**
 - Verify that a user can register in the system with valid data.
 - Verify that a user cannot register in the system with a *taken* email.
 - Verify that a user cannot register in the system with a *taken* username.

-- **Login Feature**
+**Login Feature**
 - Verify that an already registered user can successfully log in to the system with valid credentials.
 - Verify that an already registered user cannot log in to the system with an *incorrect* username.
 - Verify that an already registered user cannot log in to the system with an *incorrect* password.
 - Verify that an already registered user cannot log in to the system without providing any credentials.

-- **Post Feature**
+**Post Feature**
 - Verify that a user can create a new post.
 - Verify that a user can like and dislike a post.
 - Verify that a user can delete a post.

-- **Profile Feature**
+**Profile Feature**
 - Verify that a user can upload a profile picture.

-- **End-to-End Scenario**
+**End-to-End Scenario**
 - Verify the full flow of user interaction: Registration → Login → Profile → Post.

 ### Installation
 - **Prerequisites**:
-    - Make sure you have JAVA version 23 and up.
+    - **JAVA:** Version 23 and up.
-    - Make sure you have Maven version 3.8.1 and up.
+    - **Maven:** Version 3.8.1 and up.
-    - Make sure you have Testng version 7.10.2 and up.
+    - **TestNG:** Version 7.10.2 and up.
-    - Make sure you have Selenium version 4.25.0 and up.
+    - **Selenium:** Version 4.25.0 and up.

 To get started, please visit the Test Automation Framework repository at: [SKILLO_AT_16_TAF](https://github.com/)